Renewal, the first theme to be taken up for In the

 Prototype in 2021.

-Act 3.
-Daisy Lafarge Daisy Lafarge’s poetry collection Life Without
+Act Three.
+Daisy Lafarge with Brigid Elva Daisy Lafarge’s poetry collection Life Without

 Air was published by Granta and shortlisted for the T.S.
 Eliot Prize 2020.